interwebologist/NerdPrompt/README.md

     - *Italic*
     - ***Bold Italic***
 - Emoji-enhanced bullet points like 🚀, 🔥, and ✨ add personality to your terminal output.
+- Add your own ASCII art dividers or dividers with emoji's

 ---